harness/developer-hub/docs/faqs/cloud-cost-management-faqs.md

 #### How much time does it take for sending alerts to the customers for an anomaly ?

-As soon as anomalies are detected at our end we immediately send both slack as well as email notifications to our customers regarding it.
+As soon as anomalies are detected at our end, we immediately send both slack as well as email notifications to our customers regarding it.

 #### Do we support fetching anomalies on perspective made through labels ?